cyypherus/skyfeed/README.md

 [Note]
 In a real implementation storage should be implemented with a database such as sqlite for more efficient queries & persistent data.
-This example also doesn't handle pagination - the `Cursor` that is part of the `serve_feed` input & output.
-A real implementation should use the cursor to only serve posts the user hasn't seen yet.

 ## Implement the `FeedHandler` Trait